Subgraph counts for dense random graphs with specified degrees

 which matches the binomial random graph model $\calG(n,\lambda)$ up to the error term. \end{cor}

-McKay~\cite[Theorem~2.8 (a, b)]{ranx} gave formulae for the number of perfect matchings and cycles of given size in $G\sim \Gd$ when $\dvec = (d,\ldots,d)$ is regular (in other words, when $\delta =0$).
+McKay~\cite[Theorem~2.8(a,b)]{ranx} gave formulae for the number of perfect matchings and cycles of given size in $G\sim \Gd$ when $\dvec = (d,\ldots,d)$ is regular (in other words, when $\delta =0$).
 Applying \eqref{sub-1} in these cases ($H$ is a perfect matching, or a cycle of a given length) reproduces these expressions when $\dvec$ is regular, and generalizes them to irregular degree sequences.
-Kim et~al.~\cite{KSV2007} obtained a result overlapping the last part of Corollary~\ref{Cor:subcount} for the case that~$H$ has a constant number of edges and $\dvec$ is regular with $d=o(n)$.
+Kim, Sudakov and Vu~\cite{KSV2007} obtained a result overlapping the last part of Corollary~\ref{Cor:subcount} for the case that~$H$ has a constant number of edges and $\dvec$ is regular with $d=o(n)$.

 For regular subgraphs $H$, we have the following result.